Semantic Change Detection of Roads and Bridges: A Fine-grained Dataset and Multimodal Frequency-driven Detector: Experiments and Results

+Tab.~\ref{tab:results_table_6}, we conduct ablation experiments on the number of layers in the frequency filter of TFF.
+As the value of $l$ increased, the model's performance improved.
+However, when the number of filter layers reached six, the performance stabilized or slightly declined.
+Subsequent experiments are based on the optimal setting, \( l=5 \).

-To investigate the impact of backbone networks on the performance of the MFDD model in the CD tasks, as shown in Tab. ~\ref{tab:backbone}, in terms of parameters and computational complexity, ResNet18 has the lowest cost (13.75M parameters, 11.32G FLOPs), while ResNet50 has the highest (103.78M parameters, 49.02G FLOPs).
+\textbf{Backbone Analysis.} To investigate the impact of backbone networks of the MFDCD model, as shown in Tab.~\ref{tab:backbone}, in terms of parameters and computational complexity, ResNet18 has the lowest cost, while ResNet50 has the highest.
 In terms of detection accuracy, for all four datasets, the deeper the backbone network, the higher the accuracy.
 However, a deeper network also leads to a doubling of parameters and computational complexity.
 In this paper, ResNet50 is selected as the backbone network.

-To more clearly illustrate the influence of our proposed modules, we visualized heatmaps for these modules.
-As depicted in columns (b)/(h) and (c)/(i) of Fig. \ref {fig:heatmap}, the low-level and high-level features from the backbone network typically exhibit certain characteristics.
+\textbf{Visualization Analysis.} To more clearly illustrate the influence of our proposed modules, we visualized heatmaps for these modules.
+As depicted in columns (b)/(h) and (c)/(i) of Fig.~\ref {fig:heatmap}, the low-level and high-level features from the backbone network typically exhibit certain characteristics.
 The low-level features may contain fine-grained but scattered information, while the high-level features, though more abstract, might lose some detailed spatial information.
 In columns (d)/(j), (e)/(k), and (f)/(l), after undergoing the ASFF block, BTTF block and TFF module respectively, the feature maps show progressive changes.
-The ASFF block helps to fuse features in a reasonable way, making the information more integrated.
-The BTTF block further refines the features, enhancing the relevant change information.
-The TFF module finally outputs feature maps that can better highlight the change regions, eliminating some irrelevant noise and enabling the acquisition of more distinct change-related information, which showcases the efficacy of the introduced modules in feature processing for CD tasks.
+The ASFF block helps to fuse features in a reasonable way, precisely delineate the boundaries.
+The BTTF block further maintains the continuity and integrity of linear structures.
+The TFF module finally outputs feature maps that can better highlight the change regions, eliminating some irrelevant noise and resolving semantic ambiguities.

+\textbf{Hyperparameter Analysis.} As shown in Fig.~\ref{fig:DFC_Params}, we conduct a sensitivity analysis on the key hyperparameters $\lambda_0$, $\delta$ and $g$ of our dynamic sparsity constraint.
+The performance remains stable across a reasonable range of values, demonstrating the robustness of our approach.
+Our chosen values ($\lambda_0$=1.0, $\delta$=0.0001,$g$=0.1) provide the best performance.
+This dynamic mechanism proves more effective than a fixed threshold, as it adapts the level of detail refinement to the model's learning stage, ensuring both stability in early training and precision in later stages.